 left everything else off the desktop so that I could work free of distractions.

 What still needs to be done in organizing your home office?

 My final step was to document what I still needed to do.
 This will serve as a framework to address tasks when I get some free time.
 Not really sure what free time is, but I have hopes of one day learning about it.
 After completing this in one day, I had an effective workspace that I enjoyed working in.
 A clutter free workspace enhanced my productivity.
 Throughout the next days, I maintained a neat and organized space with my home office arranged specifically for MY needs.
 I also developed a list of important tasks next in the long-term goal of creating my perfect office.
 This planner that I used made the day go quickly and ensured that I had a home office space that was effective for my needs.
 Please click here if you would like a free copy of my template for the One-Day Office Organization Planner that I created.

 Final thoughts about time and budget

-Please fill out the information for immediate access to the Home Office Planner.
+Please fill out the information for immediate access to the One-Day Home Office Planner.

-If you liked this post, please pin it to your board on Office Organization or Home Offices.
+If you enjoyed this post, please pin it to your Pinterest board for Home Offices.

 One of the most important components of an efficient and productive office is the desk.
 Often, you are looking for small home office desks that will fit in the space you have to work, whether your office is incorporated into your house decor or set up in a separate room.
 While the types of desks available today are unlimited, I am going to provide an overview of 10 home office desk ideas that encompass the main types of desks available.
 From exploring the different types of desks, you will have a clear idea of which type of desk will fit your individual needs.
 I will break the desk types into five general categories because these identify the underlying benefits of desks at home.
 These categories include minimalist desks, desks that “hide the office,” storage desks, large footprint desks and ergonomic desks.